 - use of visual timetables

 - regular intervention groups

 - occasional 1-1 support according to the school's funding allocation.

-- b.
+b.
 What additional support is available to help my child with their learning including specific interventions provided and adaptations to the curriculum and learning environment?

 - Teaching Assistants are allocated in Early Years Foundation Stage and other classrooms where needs and funding allows.

 - Two staff are ELKAN (speech and language) trained

 - One member of staff is Emotional Literacy Support Assistant (ELSA) trained

 - Visual timetables can be used when required.

-- · Interventions used in school include:
+- Interventions used in school include:

 - Early Literacy Support (ELS)

 - Additional Literacy Support (ALS)

 - > Toe by Toe

 - Rapid Reading

 - Numbershark

-- Springboard
+- On Track Maths

 - Wordshark

 - Stairway to Spelling

+- Spelling Made Easy

-- c.
+c.
 How is the decision made about what type and how much support my child/young person will receive?

-- Decisions are made on regular assessments and the available time and resources which vary according to the school's funding allocations.
-This is managed through the use of provision maps with Teaching Assistants allocated in Early Years Foundation Stage and other classrooms where needs and funding allows. - d.
-How will I (the parent) be involved in planning for and supporting my child/young person's learning? - The school has two parent's evenings a year and provides one annual written report. - Individual Education Plans (IEPs) are reviewed termly in conjunction with parents. - Staff communicate regularly to parents both formally and informally. - e.
-How will my child be involved in his/her own learning and decisions made about his/her learning? - Children are aware of their targets and we seek feedback from them in relation to their learning. - Children are not given choice regarding when or how they receive support. - All teachers have Qualified Teacher Status (QTS) therefore are fully trained in listening to, understanding and eliciting children's views.
+• Decisions are made on regular assessments and the available time and resources which vary according to the school's funding allocations.
+This is managed through the use of provision maps with Teaching Assistants allocated in Early Years Foundation Stage and other classrooms where needs and funding allows.

+d.
+How will I (the parent) be involved in planning for and supporting my child/young person's learning?

+- The school has a Meet the Teacher session at the start of the academic year, a parent's evening once a year (mid-point) and provides one annual written report. - Pupil Passports (formerly IEPs) are reviewed termly in conjunction with parents. - Staff communicate regularly to parents both formally and informally.

+e.
+How will my child be involved in his/her own learning and decisions made about his/her learning?

+- Children are aware of their targets and we seek feedback from them in relation to their learning. - Children are not given choice regarding when or how they receive support. - All teachers have Qualified Teacher Status (QTS) therefore are fully trained in listening to, understanding and eliciting children's views.